United States v. Texas (2021): Initial filing

 On September 9, 2021, the DOJ filed a civil action against the State of Texas in the U.S. District Court for the Western District of Texas.
 The complaint, brought in the name of the United States of America, avers that "the law is invalid under the Supremacy Clause and the Fourteenth Amendment, is preempted by federal law, and violates the doctrine of intergovernmental immunity".
 The DOJ further noted that the United States government has "an obligation to ensure that no state deprive individuals of their constitutional rights".
 The complaint avers that Texas enacted the law "in open defiance of the Constitution".
-The relief sought from the federal district court includes a declaration that the Act is unconstitutional, and an injunction against state actors as well as any and all private individuals who may bring an SB 8 action.
-The idea of asking a federal court to impose an injunction upon the entire civilian population of a state is unprecedented and has raised eyebrows.
+The relief sought from the federal district court included a declaration that the Act is unconstitutional, and an injunction against state actors as well as any and all private individuals who may bring an SB 8 action.
+The idea of asking a federal court to impose an injunction upon the entire civilian population of a state was unprecedented.

 On September 15, 2021, six days after their initial filing, DOJ lawyers filed an emergency motion for a temporary restraining order or a preliminary injunction.
-District Judge Robert Pitman, who also sits in Whole Woman's Health v.
+District Judge Robert Pitman, who also sat in Whole Woman's Health v.
 Jackson, then issued an order setting an evidentiary hearing for October 1, 2021, noting that the State of Texas opposed an immediate ruling and wanted to be heard.
-A day later, Judge Pitman also rejected the DOJ's motion for an expedited briefing schedule, observing that "this case presents complex, important questions of law that merit a full opportunity for the parties to present their positions to the Court".
+A day later, Pitman also rejected the DOJ's motion for an expedited briefing schedule, observing that "this case presents complex, important questions of law that merit a full opportunity for the parties to present their positions to the Court".
 A number of states' attorneys general weighed in with a jointly-filed amicus curiae brief.

-The temporary restraining order request thus having been by-passed, a preliminary injunction hearing took place on October 1, 2021.
+The temporary restraining order request thus having been bypassed, a preliminary injunction hearing took place on October 1, 2021.
 To prepare for it, the State of Texas, represented by lawyers from the Office of the Texas Attorney General (OAG), moved for an accelerated schedule to take the depositions of people who signed sworn declarations in support of the DOJ's application for emergency injunctive relief.
 The State's attorneys insisted that this was necessary because the DOJ's motion relies heavily on, and profusely cites, factual assertions made in those supporting declarations.